100 out of 100 for Google lighthouse scores: performance, accessibility, best-practice and SEO

 1. Final Outcome

 The site you are on today is: quick to load and compliant with UK and EU law.
 It has a great structure to perform in Google and is much more secure than your average WordPress site.
 It will not need constant updating of its CMS.
-WordPress released 8 maintenance / security patches in 2019.
+WordPress released numerous maintenance / security patches in 2022.

 Each new build of static html pages is pushed out on a global content delivery network.
 The site is as fast in the UK as it is in America, Australia or the Far East.
-Thanks to Netlify of course, our cloud hosting provider.
+Thanks to CloudCannon and their CloudFlare content delivery network.

-We recently started Pendigital and Emma and I wanted to showcase this site on five key points.
+I wanted to showcase this site on five key points:

 - High performance